 Tutorial Fellow in Medieval French and Communications Fellow, St Hilda's College

-To help prospective applicants better understand the admissions process from a tutor's personal perspective, she completed a tutor's-eye-view video diary of the interview period when she was Schools Liaison Officer for the Modern Languages Faculty.
+To help prospective undergraduate applicants better understand the University admissions process from a tutor's personal perspective, she completed a tutor's-eye-view video diary of the interview period when she was Schools Liaison Officer for the Modern Languages Faculty.
 During the COVID-19 pandemic, she contributed to the Postcards from St Hilda’s Lockdown Blog.